What types of work will you fund through grants?

 If your application is refused you will be sent a letter outlining the issues.
 If you believe you have addressed these areas, or the costs or details of the project have changed substantially, then you can resubmit a new application to us via the online form.
 We expect resubmissions to complete a whole new application form with attachments, but information can be copied and pasted from an earlier application where relevant.
+Do not presume prior knowledge of the application.
 You should be able to access your previous appliaction when you enter your log-in details into the application form.

 We were awarded a grant from you last year for a separate project.
 Can we now apply again?

 Yes.
 We will accept applications for each new phase of works or new project.
 However we will not fund the same exact same project twice.
 Equally if you were awarded a grant for repairs in the past and you now appear to be applying to rectify the same problem we will wish to know that maintenance has been undertaken and that this is not due to negligence.

 We were given a grant from you but the cost of our project has increased.
 Can we be considered for additional help?

 We advise applicants to ensure that sufficient contingency is in place at the start of a project to assist with any unforeseen rise in costs.
 We may consider helping if costs have risen dramatically however we will need you to submit a new application and we cannot make a decision in between of grant meetings.